arnodirlam/hetzner-nomad-terraform/README.md

 1. Create or choose a project in the [Hetzner Cloud Console](https://console.hetzner.cloud/projects)
 2. Under Security > SSH Keys, ensure it has a SSH key named `nomad`
 3. Under Security > API Tokens, ensure there is a token that you have copied (not the "fingerprint")
-4. Create a file `config.auto.tfvars` in the `setup` folder with the content:
+4. Create a file `config.auto.tfvars` with the content:

 ```
 hcloud_token = "your hcloud token"